Summer Program in Epidemiology

 Individuals already accepted into a graduate program are ineligible to apply.

-- A personal statement describing your academic and professional interests, your reason for applying to the Summer Program in Epidemiology, the insight you hope to gain from the program, and the ways the program will influence your academic trajectory.
-The typed statement should be a minimum of 500 words.
+note: the personal statement should describe your academic and professional interests, your reason for applying to the Summer Program in Epidemiology, the insight you hope to gain from the program, and the ways the program will influence your academic trajectory.
+The typed statement should be 1-2 pages.